techidaily/site-youtube-webster/source/_posts/ed-stand-out-on-youtube-innovative-title-brainstroms-for-2024.md

 Once you have a shortlist of potential names, read them aloud to yourself to make sure they sound good.
 Ideally, you want to get that ‘oh, that has a nice ring to it!’ feeling.

-## Part 3: How to Change Your YouTube Name

-In the early days of YouTube, you couldn’t change your name, but now you can!

-1. Click on your account icon in the top right corner of YouTube and choose settings.
-2. Click **Edit on Google**.
-3. Update your name and click **OK**.

 <!-- affiliate ads begin -->
 <span id="2135471">
 					<video width="864" height="1536" style="cursor:pointer"